Arthur W. Barton

-Arthur Willoughby Barton (14 September 1899 – 24 August 1976) was a headmaster, academic author and association football referee.
+Doctor (PhD) Arthur Willoughby Barton (14 September 1899 – 24 August 1976) was a headmaster, academic author and association football referee.

 Early life and education

 Barton's father was Edwin H Barton, professor of physics at University College, Nottingham.
 He was educated at Nottingham High School and then Trinity College, Cambridge, after military service with the Royal Engineers.

 He read natural sciences (physics) taking Firsts in Parts I and II; in 1922, he was awarded first-Class honours in physics in the London BSc examination.
 From 1922 to 1925 he was a research student at the Cavendish Laboratory in Lord Rutherford's group.

-Career
+Physics Master

 Barton was Chief Physics Master at Repton School from 1926 until 1939, when Geoffrey Fisher, later Archbishop of Canterbury, was headmaster.

+Doctorate

 While at Repton he was awarded a doctorate from the University of London for a thesis on radioactive decay (the measurement of the half-period of radium C).